loganrios/book1/_chapters/01-whiteglove.md

 Edgar leaned back in his chair, creating a direct line-of-sight between Max and the client, even as he himself crossed and uncrossed his legs.
 "Such things often come up during the type of exhaustive audits that the Mathews Group performs, you can understand.
 Sometimes they prove to be a problem.
 Sometimes not."

-"The truth is that we found evidence that Mrs. Greene had accepted a personal gift of reportable value, made towards one of her competing professional interests, and, worst of all, gifted by one of your own contractors, Campbell-Strauss Electric Supply."
+"We discovered that Mrs. Greene had accepted a personal gift of reportable value, made towards one of her competing professional interests, and, worst of all, gifted by one of your own contractors, Campbell-Strauss Electric Supply."
 Max flung a few of his photographs such that they landed, in disarray, right on the table in front of Cunningham.
 "The gift was not reported, either in your records or her own, since its receipt in the previous fiscal year."

 "Heavens."
 Cunningham vibrated with malicious joy.
 "Obviously, such behavior cannot be tolerated from a servant of the public.
 To think that such a thing would happen under my supervision... nothing short of a serious betrayal of trust."